-In this post, Prof. Himanshu argues that the crisis in Indian agriculture today is not a new one; it goes back many years.
+In this 'Perspectives' piece, Prof. Himanshu argues that the crisis in Indian agriculture today is not a new one; it goes back many years.
 Therefore, the problems of farmers cannot be addressed by the band-aids of higher minimum support prices and cash transfers.
 He presents an analysis of the causes and an outline of what needs to be done.

 The middle class may have woken up to the crisis in agriculture when thousands of farmers marched to the national capital on 30 November 2018, but it is a crisis that has been with us for quite some time now.